kiliman/rmx-cli/README.md

 ## 🎁 svg-sprite ✨ NEW

 Generate SVG sprites recursively from `ROOT_FOLDER`.
-It generates the sprite file, as well as a React component that you can use to specify the sprite ID.
-A `sprite.d.ts` file is also created to ensure that only valid IDs are used.
+It generates the sprite file, as well as a React component for each icon.
 It also exports the `href` of the sprite file to use in the Remix `links` export.

-> NOTE: You can color your icons using `className`, eg. `text-blue-500`.
+> NOTE: v0.4.3 removed the _sprite.d.ts_ file in favor of named exports per icon

 ```bash
 npx rmx-cli svg-sprite <ROOT_FOLDER> <OUTPUT_FOLDER>